 Then my solo presentation came along.
 As it got closer to 2:30pm I could feel my rationality deteriorate and I broke out into red patches all over.
 My internal self screamed while my outside smiled.
 When I finally stood at the podium, ready to present, I mentally blacked out.
 This is quite common, this out of body experience of mine.
 I’ll be a frantic mess and suddenly my body will swoop in and rescue my brain, autopiloting itself, doing all the talking as if functioning on working memory.
 Coursing on an adrenaline rush, I cannot say how I motivated myself to speak and the audience to listen.

-It’s quite the mouthful but it was received positively by attendees as cross-cultural research has lifted off and clinical settings in the UK have expressed a demand for health measures that diagnose groups such as South Asians, Afro-Caribbeans and Europeans.
+It was received positively by attendees as cross-cultural research has lifted off and clinical settings in the UK have expressed a demand for health measures that diagnose groups such as South Asians, Afro-Caribbeans and Europeans.
 I’ll admit I felt the fear drain away and the enthusiasm bubble when I saw the spark in the audiences’ eyes and was able to engage in active discourse, rapid firing answers to their questions.
 My body is far more charismatic than my mind – I should let it do all the talking.

 And then the true kicker.
 After a colleague of mine took the win for Manchester with ‘Best Poster’, out of the blue I was awarded ‘Best Presentation’ with an overwhelming consensus stating that, despite this being my first presentation at a conference I was a “born presenter”.
 I guess I did a good job at hiding my patchy red skin.